outspeed-ai/outspeed-examples/react-vite-cloudflare/README.md

    npx wrangler pages project create outspeed-react-vite-cloudflare-example
    ```

-   Note: `outspeed-react-vite-cloudflare-example` is the name that's configured in `wrangler.jsonc`.
+> [!NOTE]

-   > [!NOTE] `outspeed-react-vite-cloudflare-example` is the name that's configured in `wrangler.jsonc`,
+> The name `outspeed-react-vite-cloudflare-example` is configured in `wrangler.jsonc` file,
-   > so if you change it while running the create command, you need to update it in `wrangler.jsonc` as well.
+> so if you change it while running the create command above, you need to update it in `wrangler.jsonc` as well.

 2. Add environment variables.
 Make sure that there's a `.dev.vars` file for functions and a `.env` file for frontend.